Victoria Park Collegiate Institute: International Baccalaureate program

 Victoria Park C.I. was the first public school in Ontario to offer the International Baccalaureate Diploma Program, beginning in 1987.
 Grade nine and ten students are admitted into a pre-IB program at Victoria Park where they are given the opportunity to gauge the IB curriculum.
 Individuals who wish to apply for the pre-IB program must complete a math test and then write a student application essay of 400-500 words.
 Afterwards, the applicant must attend an interview with the IB Coordinator in order to complete the application process.

 IB graduates from Victoria Park C.I. consistently score in the top 10% worldwide, with many individuals in the top 5%.
 In the graduating class of 2013, 16 students out of 94 achieved a total score of 40 points or above, including one student who scored 44 points.

-Sports, teams, and clubs
+Sports and Teams

 Sports offered at Victoria Park C.I. include: